jdsimkin04/BC_Spatial_CanEpi_App/README.md

 With this app, you can:

-* Visualize cancer rates across different BC Geographies with choropleth maps
+* Visualize cancer rates across different BC Geographies with choropleth maps using [tmap](https://github.com/mtennekes/tmap)
-* Test for spatial autocorrelation using Global and Local Moran's tests
+* Test for spatial autocorrelation using Global and Local Moran's tests using [sf](https://github.com/r-spatial/sf) and [spdep](https://github.com/r-spatial/spdep).

 **Please Note**